Anansi Boys: Plot

-Spider, in the guise of Charlie, reveals his knowledge of the financial improprieties to Grahame Coats during a meeting in which Grahame had planned to fire Charlie and, as a result, Grahame delays firing him.
-When Grahame meets him next, he gives the real Charlie a large cheque and a holiday from work.
+Spider, in the guise of Charlie, reveals his knowledge of the financial improprieties to Grahame Coats during a meeting at which Grahame had planned to fire Charlie, and, as a result, Grahame delays the firing.
+When Grahame next meets him, he gives the real Charlie a large cheque and a holiday from work.
 With Charlie out of the office, Grahame Coats proceeds to alter the financial records to frame Charlie for the embezzlement.
-Embittered by the loss of his fiancée, Charlie uses his holiday to return to Florida and requests help from Mrs. Higgler and three of her equally old and eccentric friends to expel Spider.
-Being themselves unable to banish Spider, they instead send Fat Charlie to "the beginning of the world," an abode of ancient gods similar to his father, each of whom represents a species of animal.
+Embittered by the loss of his fiancée, Charlie uses his holiday to return to Florida and asks Mrs. Higgler and three of her equally old and eccentric friends for help expelling Spider.
+Unable to banish Spider themselves, they instead send Fat Charlie to "the beginning of the world," an abode of ancient gods, similar to his father, each of whom represents a species of animal.
 There he encounters the fearsome Tiger, the outrageous Hyena, and the ridiculous Monkey, among others.
-None are willing to help the son of the trickster Anansi, who had embarrassed them all at times in their lives.
+None is willing to help the son of the trickster Anansi, who has at times embarrassed them all.
 Finally, Charlie meets Bird Woman, who agrees to trade him her help, symbolised by one of her feathers, in exchange for "Anansi's bloodline".

-Meanwhile, in London, a swindled client, Maeve Livingstone, confronts Grahame Coats directly, having learned of the theft of her late husband's royalties.
+Meanwhile, in London, a swindled client, Maeve Livingstone, confronts Grahame Coats after learning that her late husband's royalties have been stolen.
 Grahame Coats murders her with a hammer and conceals her body in a hidden closet.

 When Charlie returns to England, events begin to escalate.
 Charlie quarrels and scuffles with Spider, Charlie is taken in for questioning by the police for financial fraud at the Grahame Coats Agency, Spider reveals the truth of his identity to Rosie, who is angered by his treatment of her birds repeatedly attack Spider, Grahame Coats escapes England for his estate and bank accounts in the fictional Caribbean country of Saint Andrews, and Maeve Livingstone's ghost begins haunting the Grahame Coats Agency building.

 Maeve is contacted by her late husband, who advises her to move on to the afterlife, but she refuses in favour of taking vengeance on Grahame Coats.
 Later, she meets the ghost of Anansi himself, who recounts a story to her.
-Once, Anansi reveals, the animal god Tiger owned all stories, and as a result, all stories were dark, violent and unhappy.
-Anansi tricked Tiger into surrendering the ownership of stories to him, forever allowing stories to involve cleverness, skill and often humour rather than strength alone.
+Once, Anansi reveals, the animal god Tiger owned all stories, and as a result, all stories were dark, violent, and unhappy.
+Anansi tricked Tiger into surrendering the ownership of stories to him, forever allowing stories to involve cleverness, skill, and often humour rather than strength alone.

 After he is attacked by flamingoes, Spider realises that something Charlie did is causing these attacks and that he is in mortal peril.
 Consequently, Spider magically breaks Charlie out of prison.
-The two discuss matters in the course of fleeing from birds from around the world, realising that giving away Anansi's bloodline implicates Charlie as well as Spider.
+The two discuss matters as they flee from birds from around the world, realising that giving away Anansi's bloodline implicates Charlie as well as Spider.
 Charlie is then returned to prison and is eventually freed.
 He mentions a hidden room in Coats's office to the police, who find Maeve Livingstone's body there.